Heat Exchanger (G)

 Details

-Parameters allows you to select one of the models for calculating pressure losses due to viscous friction.
-The parameter defines which expressions will be used in the calculation of losses and which block parameters should be set as input.
-Details of the calculations depending on the selected parameterization are given in the block Heat Exchanger Interface (G).
+This parameter allows you to select one of the models for calculating pressure losses due to viscous friction.
+The parameter determines which expressions will be used in calculating losses, as well as which block parameters must be set at the input.
+The details of the calculations, depending on the chosen parameterization, are given in the block Heat Exchanger Interface (G).

 |